-Jenna Restivo was named the new assistant athletic director for compliance and student-athlete development at Tusculum University on July 15, 2019.
+Jenna Restivo was named assistant athletic director for compliance and student-athlete development at Tusculum University on July 15, 2019.

-Restivo will be responsible for assisting with the University’s 24 intercollegiate sports to ensure all compliance regulations are met and followed as well as the creation of career development initiatives, programs and services for Tusculum’s student-athletes.
-She will serve as the departmental liaison to the campus Office of Student Affairs as well as the Office of Career Services.
+Restivo is responsible for assisting with the University’s 24 intercollegiate sports to ensure all compliance regulations are met and followed as well as the creation of career development initiatives, programs and services for Tusculum’s student-athletes.
+She serves as the departmental liaison to the campus Office of Student Affairs as well as the Office of Career Services.

-She will serve as the advisor of the Pioneer Student-Athlete Advisory Committee (PSAAC), a role she has served in for the past two years as the athletic department’s graduate assistant since 2017.
-Since 2017, Restivo has assisted with the day-to-day operations of the department, including compliance, game day management, business administration, communications, marketing and promotions.
+She serves as the advisor of the Pioneer Student-Athlete Advisory Committee (PSAAC), a role she has served in for two years as the athletic department’s graduate assistant from 2017-2019.
+In that position Restivo assisted with the day-to-day operations of the department, including compliance, game day management, business administration, communications, marketing and promotions.

 Under her guidance, PSAAC established a new school record by raising $5,200 for the Make-A-Wish Foundation during the 2017-2018 academic year, which was second in the South Atlantic Conference and 22nd nationally in NCAA Division II.
 In 2018-2019, the group raised $ 4,700 for Make-A-Wish.

 The Alpharetta, Georgia native lettered four seasons on the Tusculum softball team from 2014-2017 where she played in 127 games while posting a career .249 batting average which included 71 hits, 17 doubles, one triple and eight home runs.
 She finished with 44 career RBI and scored 28 runs.
 In 2016, she was named to the CoSIDA Academic All-District 3 first team.
 She was a member of the South Atlantic Conference Commissioner's Honor Roll, Tusculum Athletic Director's Honor Roll, Charles Oliver Gray Honors List and the Dean's List.